aws-quickstart/quickstart-datastax-oss/docs/ddac-qs-deployment-guide.md

 ## DDAC Data Centers and Nodes

-DDAC data centers are logical groupings of individual nodes and can be either physical or virtual.
-This Quick Start supports 1 data center with 2 seednodes and autoscaled nodes upto a maximum of total 6 nodes.
+DDAC data centers are groups of nodes, related and configured within a cluster for replication purposes.
+The Quick Start supports 1 data center  with 3 nodes that can scale to 6.

 DDAC stores data replicas on multiple nodes to ensure reliability and fault tolerance.
 A replication strategy determines the nodes where replicas are placed.
 The replication strategy is defined per keyspace, and is set during keyspace creation.
 This Quick Start places nodes in each AWS Availability Zone.
 &nbsp;